chicio/chicio.github.io/_drafts/2018-01-18-scene-kit-physically-based-rendering.md

 ![Physically based scene](https://raw.githubusercontent.com/chicio/Exploring-SceneKit/master/Screenshots/physically-based-rendering-scene.jpg "Physically based scene")

 That's it!!
 You've made it!!
 Now you can show to you're friends your physically based scene and be proud of it :sunglasses:.
-You can find this example with other scene on [this github repository](https://github.com/chicio/Exploring-SceneKit "Exploring-SceneKit repo").
+You can find this example with other scenes on [this github repository](https://github.com/chicio/Exploring-SceneKit "Exploring-SceneKit repo").